datacarpentry/python-ecology-lesson/_episodes/05-loops-and-functions.md

 35548    2002
 ```

-but we want only unique years, which we can get using the `unique` function
+but we want only unique years, which we can get using the `unique` method
 which we have already seen.

 ```python